reactjs/React.NET/site/jekyll/getting-started/aspnetcore.md

 title: Getting Started on ASP.NET Core
 ---

 Getting started with ReactJS.NET on ASP.NET Core requires a few more steps compared to previous versions of ASP.NET and MVC.
-A more fully featured tutorial will be released soon.
+If you want a step-by-step guide on configuring a brand new site, see [the ReactJS.NET tutorial for ASP.NET Core](/getting-started/tutorial.html).

 ReactJS.NET requires Visual Studio 2015 and ASP.NET Core RTM (final release).
-Additionally, ReactJS.NET does not support .NET Core at this point in time, so you will need to ensure your project is not referencing it.
-If you're creating a new website, use the "ASP.NET Core Web Application (.NET Framework)" project template.
-Otherwise, make sure your `project.json` references `net452` in its `frameworks` section, **not** `netcoreapp`.
+It is recommended to use .NET Framework, but ReactJS.NET also works with .NET Core.

 Install the `React.AspNet` package through NuGet.
 After the package is installed, ReactJS.NET needs to be initialised in your `Startup.cs` file (unfortunately this can not be done automatically like in previous versions of ASP.NET with WebActivator).
 At the top of the file, add: